Swirrl/ogc-api-prototype/report.md

 We tested a range of triple stores with implementations of Geosparql and settled on [GeoSPARQL Fuseki](https://jena.apache.org/documentation/geosparql/geosparql-fuseki), part of the Apache Jena project.
 GeoSPARQL Fuseki and Apache Jena are open source, which meant that together with this open source implementation of the OGC API meant that the entire software stack could be open source.
 Also, GeoSPARQL Fuseki has a [GeoSPARQL implementation](https://jena.apache.org/documentation/geosparql/) that is complete and compliant with the GeoSPARQL standard.
 Also it is easy to install and configure, and initial testing showed that it's performance was satisfactory with the sizes of test datasets we were using.

 A GeoSPARQL query was written for each collection, selecting items according to their `rdf:type` and returning the properties of items in that collection to be returned in the API response.
 The spatial function `<http://jena.apache.org/spatial#intersectsBox>` was used to select items within a bounding box.
 The query templates for each of the four selected data collections can be seen in the source code [here](https://github.com/Swirrl/ogc-api-prototype/tree/main/src/ogc_api/data/queries).
+Currently only a small representative subset of all properties of each item are retrieved and included in the API responses but it would be trivial to extend this to return a larger or fully comprehensive version of the data.